Dobiasd/FunctionalPlus/README.md

 Finding the right functions
 ---------------------------
-Simply use the [FunctionalPlus API search website](http://www.editgym.com/fplus-api-search/).
+If you are looking for a specific function you can use the autocomplete feature of your IDE to check the content of `fplus::` of simply use the [FunctionalPlus API search website](http://www.editgym.com/fplus-api-search/).
 You can use it to quickly search by keywords or function types.

 Performance